 Primary Use of the Building: Non-departmental education, research, and outreach opportunities.
 The "non-departmental" is extremely important because Georgia Tech wants the full breadth of its undergraduate students to have at least one class in the building so each of them can be inspired to help create a regenerative future.

-The building features two 64-person classrooms, two 24-person class labs, two 16-person class labs, a 16-person seminar room, a 24-person design studio, 176-person auditorium, rooftop apiary and pollinator garden, and an office space for co-located programs.
-The building also hosts the building Director and staff, the Office of Campus Sustainability, and Georgia Tech's Global Change Program.
+The building features two 64-person classrooms, two 24-person class labs, two 16-person class labs, a 16-person seminar room, a 24-person makerspace, 176-person auditorium, rooftop apiary and pollinator garden, and an office space for co-located programs.
+The building also hosts the building Director and staff, the Office of Campus Sustainability, and flexible seating space for instructors and researchers performing research in the building.

-Cost per Square Foot: At approximately $544 per gross square foot, The Kendeda Building is about 13% more expensive than a comparable Georgia Tech building.
+At approximately $532 per gross square foot of total project area*, The Kendeda Building is about 15% more expensive than a comparable Georgia Tech building.
 However, in reality, there are few comparable buildings of this style that include the infrastructure for net positive energy and water in upfront construction cost.
 In other words, unlike conventional buildings that treat utility costs as operating expenses, The Kendeda Building pre-purchased 30 years of electricity, has the ability to convert rainwater to drinking water, and treats sewage onsite.

 Net Positive Water (12-Month Performance Period):